vitaliihonta/landing/mdoc/input/workflows-activities.md

   .withDoNotRetry(nameOf[IllegalArgumentException])
 ```

-The configuration altoghether is specified using `ZWorkflowOptions`:
+The configuration altogether is specified using `ZWorkflowOptions`.
+Besides the aforementioned parameters, you can specify various timeouts (such as *workflow run timeout*), etc.
 ```scala mdoc
 val workflowOptions = ZWorkflowOptions .withWorkflowId("youtube/23c86a79-0fc8-4ac7-b2bf-cc2974103a05")